ChrisWhealy/parse-sap-odata-demo/README.md

 1. Runs a build script that consumes the XML metadata description of `GWSAMPLE_BASIC` (see the functionality in crate [`parse-sap-odata`](https://crates.io/crates/parse-sap-odata))
 1. Generates a file called `gwsample_basic.rs` containing the module `gwsample_basic`
-2. Using the generated `struct`s and `enum`s, the `atom:Feed` information exposed as entity sets in this OData service can then be consumed.
+2. Using the generated `struct`s and `enum`s, the `atom:Feed` information exposed as entitysets in this OData service can then be consumed.

-In this minimal demo scenario, the parsed entity set data is simply returned to the browser as plain text.
+In this minimal demo scenario, the parsed entity set data is simply returned to the browser as formatted, plain text.

 ## Prerequisites